Hulu Updates Its User Interface, Aiming To Improve Film And TV Discovery

 The new look and feel starts Wednesday on Roku and Apple TV before rolling out on other platforms in the coming months.

-Operated jointly by multiple media companies since its 2007 launch, Hulu last year came under the control of Disney following its buyout of Comcast’s stake in the service and acquisition of most of 21st Century Fox.
+Operated jointly by multiple media companies since its 2007 launch, Hulu last year came under the control of Disney following its buyout of Comcast and acquisition of most of 21st Century Fox.
 Disney then integrated Hulu into a $13-a-month bundle with Disney+ and ESPN+ last fall, with the bundle helping drive subscriptions of all three services.
 As of March 31, Hulu reported 32.1 million total subscribers, including 3.3 million customers of its live TV package, up 27% from the same period in 2019.

 Related Story